 - Create a Google Doc, Slide, or Sheet and share it with someone.
 Did you collaborate on the document?

-- Complete Units # 3 and #4 from the Google Fundamentals Training site.
-You will need to sign in with a Google account to access the site. (use your school Gmail account, if you have one).
+- Go to Google Fundamentals Training site.
+Scroll down to “For Educators” and “Start Basics Training.”
+You may need to sign in with a Google account to access the training (use your FHSU Gmail account – the one that ends with @mail.fhsu.edu).

-- Take a look at the blog post from Shake Up Learning: “30 Ways to Use Google Forms in the Classroom”
+- Take a look at the blog post from Sake Up Learning: “30 Ways to Use Google Forms in the Classroom“

 Extensions. (n.d.).
 Chrome Developers.
 Retrieved January 11, 2022, from https://developer.chrome.com/docs/extensions/